Stock Market Class notes –Commodities Exchange & Mutual Funds

-But if you want to take the delivery then you also have the spot market there but, the minimum lot is 1 quintal (100 kgs) or 1000 kgs (1 ton).
+But if you want to take the delivery then you also have the spot market there but, the minimum lot is 1 Gram or 8 Gram or 1 quintal (100 kgs) or 1000 kgs (1 ton).
 Whatever you are buying in the spot market you have to pay extra for the delivery charges, which is according to the weight.

 Note: The commodities market has got nothing to do with the stock market, in fact, the commodity prices only depends on the monsoon rains, output, import/export, etc…

-When there is no enough production or when the demand is higher, the price goes up and vice-versa.
+When there is not enough production or when the demand is higher, the price goes up and vice-versa.